Arts on the Line: Later works

 By the 1990s, the project was stalled: new artworks were not being added, while kinetic works like Kendall Band were no longer functional.
+The MBTA was criticized by artists and conservators for failing to maintain artworks: burnt-out light fixtures in Blue Sky on the Red Line and stolen pieces of Glove Cycle were not replaced, Gift of the Wind was not lubricated, and Paul Matisse had to repair Kendall Band himself even though his contract specified that the MBTA would conduct repairs.
 In 2001, the MBTA began a $2.3 million federally-funded program to install ten new works and restore 21 of the 72 existing pieces.
 The centerpiece of the program was Totems of Light, a pair of stained glass windows at the rebuilt Airport station.
 Public art on the Green Line Extension was cut during cost-cutting in 2015, but later re-added.